nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

 This project had no external library dependencies (apart from JUnit) and used relatively well-known Java idioms and mechanisms.
 Taking something more complex and larger would probably blow this budget somewhat.

+Thankfully, simplenlg had an internal "object dumper" that generated a simple tree-like diagram of the object tree.
+This helped diagnose 25% of the bugs.

+The text-editing and building portion of work was completed without building and instantiating the .java.
+Once Testing and debugging time came, it was easiest to fire up Eclipse and side by side debug line by line with Visual Studio.
+This as accomplished by ensuring all the .java passed the Unit tests; then tracing the same code through C#.
+Time consuming - but this helped diagnose 80% of the failing tests.

+The bugs caught in this manner included the foreach looping over ```Stack<T>``` being different; the Regex differences; and the conundrum of .equals

 As a key part of this project is a 1Mb XML data file [default-lexicon.xml](https://github.com/nickhodge/SharpSimpleNLG/blob/master/SharpSimpleNLG/lexicon/default-lexicon.xml) -and- the initial use-case is a client-side application, using [IKVM](https://www.ikvm.net/) with its additional download weight was not an option.

 ## Enums are objects in Java